Raising children is tough but it can also be extremely rewarding.

 Be your child’s secure base for them to explore from and return to.
 Raise a child who is securely attached by being a warm and responsive parent.

-Securely attached children are more resilient, show less behavioral problems1, perform better in school, and enjoy better mental well-being2.
+Securely attached children are more resilient, show fewer behavioral problems1, perform better in school, and enjoy better mental well-being2.

 5. “Talk with me.
 Don’t just talk at me.”